-A targeted therapy that is showing promise in the treatment of ovarian cancer is Avastin® (bevacizumab).4 Avastin slows or prevents the growth of new blood vessels by inhibiting a protein known as VEGF; this deprives the cancer of oxygen and nutrients.
-Due to its effects on blood vessels, Avastin may also improve the delivery of chemotherapy to the cancer.
+Avastin® (bevacizumab: A targeted therapy that is showing promise in the treatment of ovarian cancer is Avastin®.6 Avastin slows or prevents the growth of new blood vessels by inhibiting a protein known as VEGF; this deprives the cancer of oxygen and nutrients.
+Avastin may also improve the delivery of chemotherapy to cancer cells by normalizing blood supply.

-Neoadjuvant Chemotherapy: Neoadjuvant refers to the administration of anti-cancer chemotherapy prior to surgery.
+Neoadjuvant Chemotherapy: Neoadjuvant chemotherapy refers to chemotherapy that is given prior to surgery.
 When surgery is performed after chemotherapy treatment, it is referred to as interval cytoreduction.
 Some doctors believe that neoadjuvant chemotherapy can reduce the size of the cancer, thereby allowing easier surgical removal and more effective results from the subsequent chemotherapy.
 Although ongoing work is being done to explore the neoadjuvant chemotherapy-surgery-adjuvant chemotherapy format, current results do not suggest that this format shows an advantage over the more conventional format of surgery followed by adjuvant chemotherapy.
 There are current clinical trials attempting to further define the answer to this question.

 1 Armstrong DK, Bundy B, Lenzel L et al. Intraperitoneal cisplatin and paclitaxel in ovarian cancer.
 New England Journal of Medicine.
 2006;354:34-43.